-Workiz collected dated from over 2,700 home service businesses, across over 35 industries (including locksmith, junk removal, garage door repair, appliance repair, carpet cleaning, and others) to get to the bottom of the advertising question.
+Workiz collected data from over 2,700 home service businesses across over 35 industries (including locksmith, junk removal, garage door repair, appliance repair, carpet cleaning, and others) to get to the bottom of the advertising question.

 While advertising is nothing new for the home service industry, it seems that 2020 put this business imperative into overdrive, especially for an industry that has seen unprecedented demand in light of the onset of the global pandemic.
 The appliance repair, junk removal, and locksmith industries are continuing to witness promising increases in demand, while HVAC, carpet cleaning, and other industries are positioned to explore new avenues, especially in the residential space, in light of CDC guidelines recommending greater attention to home hygiene and disinfection.